hehao98/learnopengl/README.md

 mostly based on tutorial from [learnopengl.com](learnopengl.com).
 I'm tying to make some original and interesting demos as long as I have had enough knowledge and skills on OpenGL programming.
+#### Copyright
+Since this is a personal repository not intended for any commercial use, I hope the usage of third-party resources won't bring about any issue.
+Most of the resources come from [learnopengl.com](learnopengl.com), but there are some exceptions.

 #### Compile
 I created this repository on Ubuntu 16.04 with CLion, but I think it can also work on any Unix-based system with CMake.
 Make sure the `/shaders`,  `/models` and the `/textures` folder have been copied to the executables' location before running them.
 #### Some Results